Sadyn-Project/SunRodAPI/readme.md

 ### SunRodAPI#*get*

-The `get` method is used to receive how many coins does a user have.
+The `get` method returns the amount of coins the user has.

 > Input:
 > `user: string`

 ```js
 await SunRodAPI.get({ user: id }); // Should return { data: number, result: 0 }
 ```

-This method (as all the other methods) should return an object, and inside the `data` variable of it there will be how many coins does the user have.
+All methods return an object, and inside the `data` property there will be the result you need (in this case the user coins amount).

-> An additional variable is shown `result`, which gives you the status code of that action.
-0 usually means "success", but if the result code is different an error has occurred and it should throw a TypeError.
+> `result` is another property available in the returned object, which gives you the status code of that method.
+0 usually means "success", but if the result code is different it means that an error has occurred and a TypeError will appear.

 ### SunRodAPI#*has*

-The `has` method is used to receive a boolean, which tells you if the user has the coins you decide (or more), else it will return false.
+The `has` method returns a boolean: true if the user amount of coins is higher of the one you give, false if it is lower.

 > Input:
 > `user: string`
 > `coins: number`